massmux/BreezerBot/README.md

 ### Get the Telegram API Key

-In order to register a new Bot on Telegra, just open Telegram with your account and use Botfather.
+In order to register a new Bot on Telegram, just open Telegram with your account and use Botfather.
 Create a new Bot (with name and username you want), take the resulting API Key to be put in the settings file of your software installation

 ### Software installation